sangupta/ps/solutions/2016/rate-limited-web-scraper.md

 system.
 When using a service like [Amazon EC2](https://aws.amazon.com/ec2/) one may utilize [spot-instances](https://aws.amazon.com/ec2/spot/) to lower down the cost of the workers.

+# Notes on data-store

+One aspect of this problem that we have ignored in this discussion is the kind of data-store that we should be using.
+As URLs are incoming and we are just storing the response, the read to write ration would hover around `1:1`.
+The load on the server is more of write-intensive in terms of request distribution.
+Each URL record is separate and isolated, and thus need not be adjacent to another record for retrieval.

+## SQL data stores

+A simple MySQL cluster would work without any problem if we can manager the lookup in an efficient way.
+One way is to store the MySQL node ID in a separate lookup database against the URL and to scale number of MySQL nodes as the storage needs grow.

+## NoSQL data stores

+NoSQL data stores like `MongoDB` can be employed but it will suffer from the same problem as any SQL store, around partitioning of data based on the URL that forms the primary key of each row.

+Stores like `Cassandra` which are meant for large write-loads should be preferable, as they are append-only stores, with background compaction and can be linearly scaled by adding more nodes to the cluster.

+## BLOB stores

+A blob store like `Amazon S3` in my understanding would serve the best in this use-case.
+As the store is itself distributed and works on BLOBs it can be easily employed by hundreds of workers to write data-to without making the data-store a bottleneck.
+Also, the `notifier` in such a case can send back the URL of the data back to the client for read access, thus reducing the dependency of client on this system for retrieval of data.
+Security on `Amazon S3` can be maintained using pre-signed URLs for each client.